We Deal in Lead A Weird West Gunslinger Adventure Game

 Warden: Since it’s a duel, this damage hits Malachai’s STR directly and triggers critical damage.

 Malachai’s STR is reduced to 7 (12-5).
-The warden rolls a d20 for the critical damage save, and rolls a 12, failure!
+The Warden rolls a d20 for the critical damage save, and rolls a 12, failure!

 Warden: Malachai clutches the gaping hole in their chest and collapses, dead.